nicrie/nicrie.github.io/_code/xmca.md

 collection: code
 ---

 This Python library allows to apply a variety of different dimension reduction techniques on `numpy` and `xarray` objects.
-These include
+These include:

 - PCA (EOF analysis)
 - Maximum Covariance Analysis (MCA)

-To simplify the interpretation of the results obtained from these [`xMCA`][xmca] also offers regulation in the form of rotation:
+To simplify the interpretation of the results obtained from these [`xMCA`][xmca] also offers regularization in the form of rotation:

 - Varimax-orthogonal rotation
 - Promax-oblique rotation

-<b>The new</b> feature of `xMCA`, however, is the possibility of **<b>complex PCA</b>** and
+The <b>new feature</b> of `xMCA`, however, is the possibility to perform **<b>complex PCA</b>** and
-<b>**perform complex MCA**</b>, which are particularly suitable,
-when the covariance-describing patterns do not rest statically in space, but rather behave like a cyclic wave propagating in space.
+<b>**complex MCA**</b>, which are particularly suitable, when the covariance-describing patterns do not rest statically in space, but rather behave like a cyclic wave propagating in space.

 ## An example: the Madden-Julian oscillation
 The Madden-Julian Oscillation (MJO) is just such a phenomenon.
-Made famous by the work of Madden and Julian [(1971)][mjo-1971], it describes a system of very high and low convective clouds occurring every 30 to 60 days and propagating eastward along the tropical Indian and Pacific Oceans.
-While there can be increased storm and rainfall activity along the convective zone, the eastern and western flanks of the system are mostly characterized by dry and sunny spells.
+Made famous by the work of Madden and Julian [(1971)][mjo-1971], it describes a system of very high and deep convective clouds occurring every 30 to 60 days and propagating eastward along the tropical Indian and Pacific Oceans.
+While there can be increased storm and rainfall activity within the convective zone, the eastern and western flanks of the system are mostly characterized by dry and sunny spells.

 The following animation shows the convective activity as well as the sea level pressure anomaly, highlighting that the two variables are dynamically linked due to their common eastward motion.
-Due to the spatial waves, each point on the map affected by the signal experiences a phase shift over time, making it difficult for standard MCA to meaningfully summarize the joint dynamics.
+Due to the spatial waves, each point on the map affected by the signal experiences a phase shift, making it difficult for standard MCA to summarize the joint dynamics in a meaningful way.

 This is where complex MCA comes in, which by design is perfect for capturing and compressing out-of-phase signals.